juliachanb/juliachanb.github.io/pages/about.md

 This year, I’ll be participating in the [Women’s Leadership Accelerator class](https://journalists.org/programs/womens-leadership-accelerator/2017-class/) organized by the Online News Association.

-I live in San Francisco and drive an electric car.
-I’m aware of how clichéd that sounds.
+I live in San Francisco and drive an electric car – I’m aware of how clichéd that sounds.

 To the [résumé](/resume/)!